+SAVE

-SAVE RUN
+RUN

 All the above are valid commands.
-The quotation marks are optional; but either a pair, or none should be present.
+The quotation marks are optional; but either a pair or none should be present.
 The named file must be in the current directory on the current disc.
-If the file is not found the message
+If the file is not found, the message

-OPT 1 (n)
+OPT 1(n)

 This command enables or disables a message system which displays a file's information (the same as INFO).
-Every time a file on the disc is accessed the information is displayed. (n) can be anything from 1 to 99 to enable the feature. (n) = 0 disables it.
+Every time a file on the disc is accessed, the information is displayed. (n) can be any number greater than 0 to enable the feature. (n) = 0 disables it.